 Q: WHO PAYS FOR THESE TUTORING SERVICES?

-Both the Peer Tutor and Faculty Tutorial Programs are completely sponsored and paid for by New York College of Health Professions.
+Both the peer tutor and faculty tutoring programs are completely sponsored and paid for by New York College of Health Professions.

 Q: HOW LONG DO TUTORING SESSIONS LAST?

-The duration of a Peer Tutoring session is at the discretion of the Peer Tutor and student.
-Students and Peer Tutors are encouraged to meet as often as possible for as long as possible.
-Faculty Tutorial sessions usually run at hour increments, where as the Faculty Midterm/Final Review sessions usually run for two hours.
+The duration of a peer tutoring session is at the discretion of the tutor and the student.
+Students and tutors are encouraged to meet as often as possible for as long as needed.
+Faculty tutoring sessions usually run in hour increments, whereas the faculty-run midterm/final exam review sessions usually run for two hours.

 Q: WHAT SORT OF PROBLEMS CAN THE TUTORS HELP WITH?

-The Tutors can help with explaining concepts, going through homework problems, and exam preparation.
+The tutors can help with explaining concepts, reviewing homework problems, and preparing for upcoming exams.

 Q: WHAT CLASS SUBJECTS CAN TUTORS HELP ME WITH?